-The article is deep, I strongly suggest to read it in full — especially if you care about the environment and the climate crisis.
-As a minimalist who’s using a 6-year-old laptop to do all his work, this kind of vision, especially when backed by science, is a godsend.
+The article is deep, I strongly suggest to read it in full.
+To a minimalist like myself, who’s using a 2015 laptop to do all his work, this kind of vision, especially when backed by science, is a godsend.

-On the same topic, my somewhat loose interpretation of the concept of frugal computing is one of the many reasons I’ve decided to go back to a static website: less resources, zero back-and-forth through a database, complete control over the web calls I’m making, tiny backup sizes, etcetera.
+On the same topic, my somewhat loose interpretation of the concept of frugal computing is one of the many reasons I’ve decided to go back to a static website: less resources, zero back-and-forth through databases, complete control over the web calls I’m making, tiny backup sizes, et cetera.

-The sustainable dev is another important resource about the same topic.
+About the same topic, another important resource is The Sustainable Dev.
 From their homepage (emphasis mine):